canorve/CluSex/README.md

 ## Additional code
-In addition, this code comes with pysex3.py and pysexbcg.py  which basically do the same but they run Sextractor 3 times for more  reliability
+In addition, this code comes with pysex3.py and pysexbcg.py  which basically do the same as pysex.py but they run Sextractor 3 times for more  reliability.

 ## More information